puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ### Will Microsoft Edge ever support syncing between Microsoft Edge and IE?

 There are no plans to support this syncing.
 Many environments used this behavior to implement on-premise sync; see the on-premise sync section for more details.
-If you still need IE in your environment to support legacy apps, please consider our [new IE mode](https://docs.microsoft.com/deployedge/edge-ie-mode).
+If you still need IE in your environment to support legacy apps, consider our [new IE mode](https://docs.microsoft.com/deployedge/edge-ie-mode).

 ### Is it possible to stop my users from syncing with a personal tenant?